Sebastian Vettel supports the following projects:

 • Following Sebastian’s litter-picking activities at Silverstone, the next stage in the process was to visit GRUNDON in Slough, one of the UK’s largest Waste Management Facilities.
 This was an opportunity for Sebastian to see first hand what happens to all the waste we produce.
 He learned more about the recycling processes for certain materials and was introduced to the incineration for litter that cannot be recycled – an alternative to waste being buried in landfill sites.
 Sebastian enjoyed a tour of the GRUNDON facility, helped recycle the waste that had been collected from Silverstone, and spent several hours discussing waste management techniques with the staff at the facility.

-• Frutura’s BioBienenApfel society project serves as a measure to create new habitats for bees.
+• The Idea: Frutura’s BioBienenApfel society project serves as a measure to create new habitats for bees.
 One step is the construction of bee hotels, which contribute a great deal to protection.
 For this reason, Sebastian decided to build a bee hotel together with pupils – in the shape of a Formula 1 racing car.

 Climeworks empowers people to reverse climate change by permanently removing carbon dioxide from the air.